-Remember, you can subscribe here on our website.
-Or read it all at Issuu.com.
-Enjoy your summer.
+Remember, you can subscribe on our website.
+Or read it all for free at Issuu.com.
+We hope you enjoy our September issue.
 And stay safe!

 Ed Malet, Publisher